One gardening tool to cut through anything, one garden tool that can dig anywhere, one garden tool to rule them all…

 Hard, woody roots below the surface of the soil make manual digging impossible, the only way to get into the soil is to cut through them.

-The Slammer Tool has amazing cutting power, this cut was made through compacted soil, tree roots and rocks, the blade stayed sharp after a few metres of trench cutting, and the black finish on the blade wasn’t scratched or chipped in the process!
+The Slammer Tool has amazing cutting power, this cut was made through compacted soil, tree roots and stones.
+The blade stayed sharp after a few metres of trench cutting, and the black finish on the blade wasn’t scratched or chipped in the process!

 The Slammer Tool is a versatile tool, it has so many uses, which I’ll discuss a bit later in this review, but one which caught my attention was splitting firewood.
 After cutting several metres of trench through compacted soil, roots and rocks, was the blade still sharp enough to split wood?